rongroeung/cr-website/README.md

 so `client_id` store in title field of `content_id` `19003001`

-QR code image for give page store in `media[0]` field of the same object which is `content_id` `19003001`
+QR code image for give page store in `media[0].url` field of the same object

 ### Sunday Sermons

-`Video Publish Date` must follow this format `17 June 2024` and `18 February 2024`
+`Video Publish Date` must follow this format `17 June 2024` or `18 February 2024` if not, sort by `latest` or `newest` doesn't work

 ## Auto render content

-New content consider as an item `ZZZ` <== `XXYYYZZZ`

-When add new item ( auto render content ) to a section we must know exactly what id we currently on. leading id `XXYYY` can't be change, we only change item id `ZZZ` we render ascending order thus check existing content before add new.
+We support add new content to some page listed below, newest content display below previous content.

+We require to know the previous content id: An id contain leading id and last 3 digits id

+leading id `XXYYY` can't be change, we only increase 3 digits `ZZZ`.

+e.g latest content is `04002004` new content id must be `04002005`

 Below is a leading 5 digits id of each section of pages